mihalskiy/node-telephone-user-search/README.md

-#This repo houses code for searc the contacts  (using Sequelize)"
+#This repo houses code for search the contacts  (using Sequelize)"

 If you dont have install  node-js, please go this link [https://nodejs.org](https://nodejs.org)